MrAnalyticals/OfficeScripts/CollatzConjecture/ReadMe.md

 **Number Theory.
-Introducgin the Collatz Conjecture using Excel Office Scripts**
+Introducing the Collatz Conjecture using Excel Office Scripts**